 Interest Rate Risk - This risk pertains to changes in interest rates that adversely affect the fair value of an investment.
 While there is an active market for the below investments, generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
 As a means of limiting its exposure to fair value losses arising from rising interest rates, the College's investment policy limits its investment maturities as follows:

-Investment Type Maximum Maturity U.S. Treasury Bills, Notes, Bonds and Stripped Treasuries 10 years U.S. Agencies 10 years Certificates of Deposit 5 years Mortgage Backed Securities and Mortgage 7 years (aggregate life) Related Securities 10 years (average life maturity of any one security)
+Investment Type Maximum Maturity

+Stripped Treasuries 10 years

+U.S. Agencies (except for TVA and SLMA) 10 years

+TVA and SLMA 10 years

+Mortgage-Backed Securities and Mortgage Related Securities 7 years/10 years